Mike Colameco: Fitness

-An avid sportsman, from 1985-1991, Colameco fought for the New York Athletic Club amateur boxing team and at various times, was the NYAC Middleweight and Light Heavyweight Boxing Champion.
+An avid sportsman, from 1985 to 1991, Colameco fought for the New York Athletic Club amateur boxing team and at various times, was the NYAC Middleweight and Light Heavyweight Boxing Champion.
 Prior to that, he was a paid sparring partner for boxers Chris Reid, Kevin Moley, and Donny LaLonde.

 In 1986, Colameco earned his Black Belt in Kyokushin Karate, and since then, he has completed five New York City Marathons.
 An avid open water ocean swimmer, in 2014 his New York Athletic Club 3-man relay team finished 2nd in the men's open division in the FKCC 12.5 mile relay, completing the course in 5 hours 26 minutes.

 Personal life

-He divides his time between homes on the Lower East Side in Manhattan and Cape May, NJ.
+Colameco is Italian-American.
+He divides his time between homes on the Lower East Side in Manhattan and Cape May.
 Colameco is married to Heijung Park-Colameco, a real estate agent and native of South Korea.
 The couple has two sons.